Are you ready to give your baby their first food? Here’s what you need to remember when feeding your bubba.

 The ‘dirty dozen’ are celery, peaches, strawberries, apples, blueberries, nectarines, bell peppers, spinach, cherries, kale/collard greens, potatoes, and imported grapes.

 Here’s an idea: If you have enough garden space, why not grow your own fruits and vegetables?
-Even if you live in an apartment, you could still grow things like herbs and tomatoes in pots!
+Even if you live in an apartment, you can still grow things like herbs and tomatoes in pots!

 Baby first food—Freeze small portions of baby food to avoid wastage.